diethardsteiner/pentaho-standardised-git-repo-setup/README.md

 - [3 Ways to Change a Users Default Shell in Linux](https://www.tecmint.com/change-a-users-default-shell-in-linux/)
 - [What is the difference between double and single square brackets in bash?](https://serverfault.com/questions/52034/what-is-the-difference-between-double-and-single-square-brackets-in-bash)

+On Xubuntu we also got the above error.
+The solution was to not run `sh initialise-repo.sh` but only `./initialise-repo.sh`.